The application deadline is Tuesday, November 27, 2018 at 11:59 p.m. in your local time zone.

 Yes, transcripts and all supporting documents must be in English or officially translated into English.

 Do I need to be nominated by my two-year institution?

-No. Applicants for the Undergraduate Transfer Scholarship may apply directly to the Cooke Foundation and do not require nomination by their community college or two-year institution.
+No. Applicants for the Undergraduate Transfer Scholarship may apply directly via the Common App for Transfer and do not require nomination by their community college or two-year institution.